 All the interacting organisms in an area together with the non-living constituents of the environment form an ecosystem.
-E.g., forest, pond etc.
+E.g., forest, pond temperature, rain, air, soil and all living organisms.

 Types of ecosystem : It is of two types :

 (a) Natural ecosystem : The ecosystem which exist in nature on its own.
 E.g., forest, lake, ocean.